RMLio/prov4itdata-web-app/docs/REPORT.md

 # PROV4ITDaTa - Technical Report

+> An online version of this report is available at <https://prov4itdata.ilabt.imec.be/docs/>

 Data portability is one of the pillars to enable users to control their data on the Web.
 Initiatives such as the [Data Transfer Project][DTP] (DTP) take a step in this direction, by providing an open-source, service-to-service data portability platform